3ndG4me/AutoBlue-MS17-010/README.md

 run `listener_prep.sh`

-Follow the propmts, for example:
+Follow the prompts, for example:
 ```
  /,-
   ||)